 The knife blade has become one of the main characteristics for Morakniv, due to its high quality, design and sharpness.
-For more than 129 years we’ve refined our methods and constantly worked to improve our products.
+For more than 130 years we’ve refined our methods and constantly worked to improve our products.
 How we treat, harden and polish our knives is a vital part of our quality work, and the recipe is a well-kept company secret.
-This results in knives that always will live up to your expectations and that you always can put your trust in.
+This results in knives that will always live up to your expectations and that you always can put your trust in.

 We also want to point out the importance of the heat treatment techniques used by the manufacturer as well as the design of the blade itself which plays a huge role in the ultimate result of the knife performance.
 Many times the heat treatment is even the underlying key in order to maximize the steel’s conditions.